aicayzer/bigquery-mcp/README.md

 ## Contributing

 We welcome contributions!
-Please see the [Development Guide](docs/development.md) for details on:
+Please follow these guidelines:

-- Setting up a development environment
+- Use `ruff format` and `ruff check --fix` before committing
-- Code style guidelines
+- Add tests for new functionality with `pytest`
-- Testing requirements
+- Follow the existing code patterns and conventions
-- Pull request process
+- Update documentation for any user-facing changes

 ## Support